 – This study in India shows that the flu wave in Srinagar, in the north of the country, is only in winter (as is the case with us).
 There in winter the weather was about the same as in the Netherlands.
 In the much more southern Delhi was the flu wave during the monsoon (between July and September).

-– In that same study from 2014 is a list of countries below 30 degrees North latitude with different patterns of the flu.
-In all countries, except near the equator, we see that the flu wave is there during the rainy season.
+In that same study from 2014 is a list of countries below 30 degrees North latitude with different patterns of the flu.
+And in all countries, except near the equator, we see that the flu wave is there during the rainy season.

 – But close to the equator we don’t see a clear pattern.
 Malaysia is mentioned as an example (also near the equator) and if one counts several years together, the picture becomes very diffuse.